jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md

 Another mitigation is address space layout randomization (ASLR) which randomizes the addresses of dynamically linked libraries, or maybe even functions inside the binary itself, when loading it into the RAM.
-This way, we can not use GDB to analyze the binary locally and determine addresses where we might jump to, because on the exploit target (possibly remote the addresses would be completely different).
+This way, we can not use GDB to analyze the binary locally and determine addresses where we might jump to, because on the exploit target (possibly remote) the addresses would be completely different.

 Fortunately for this proof of concept, Go does not really use ASLR.
 The binaries produces by the Go compiler have deterministic addresses, and at least this small program gets statically linked so there are no dynamic libraries that